eclipse-archived/ceylon-lang.org/documentation/1.2/tour/interop.md

 operations which might result in numeric overflow.
 In general, almost _any_ operation on a numeric type, including `+` or `*`, can result in numeric overflow._

+### Gotcha again!

+There is no mapping between Java's *wrapper* classes like `java.lang.Integer` or `java.lang.Boolean` and Ceylon basic types, so these conversions must be performed explicitly by calling, for example, `intValue()` or `booleanValue()`, or by explicitly instantiating the wrapper class, just like you would do in Java when converting between a Java primitive type and its wrapper class.

 ### Java array types are represented by special Ceylon classes